sumaiyamahmud/instagram_reach_analysis/README.md

 # Instagram Reach Analysis

-This README provides an overview of the Customer Lifetime Value (CLV) Analysis Project, a Python-based data analysis project that aims to extract insights from a dataset and visualize key metrics related to customer lifetime value.
+This README provides an overview of the Instagram Reach Analysis Project, a Python-based data analysis project that aims to extract insights from a dataset and visualize key metrics related to Instagram reach.

 ## How to use this repository
 This repository has three files: